Burp Suite, Website Hacking

 Fuzzing with XSS Validator

-I guess you might be clear with installation section, lets’s now do a quick fuzzing on the search field over at test.vulnhub with the XSS Collaborator.
+I guess you might be clear with the installation section, let’s now do a quick fuzzing on the search field over at test.vulnhub with the XSS Collaborator.

-We’ll capture the ongoing HTTP Request and thus will share it to the Intruder directly.
+We’ll capture the ongoing HTTP Request and thus will share it with the Intruder directly.

-Time to set the payload position and the attack type, navigate right to Positions tab, select and hit the add button to set “ignite” as the injection point.
+Time to set the payload position and the attack type, navigate right to the Positions tab, select, and hit the add button to set “ignite” as the injection point.

 And with this, we now need to select our generator as XSS Validator Payloads from the Payload option.